-- goal of 24 % over 5 years. - mostly to the employment of clerks, legal who work with magistrates as a 'judicial team'.
+• Proposal n° 6 would allocate funds mostly to the employment of clerks, legal assistants and administrative secretaries, who work with magistrates as a 'judicial team'.
 As a result, judges could focus on performing the tasks at the core of their mission and for which their expertise is specifically needed.

 Judicial training is a decisive way of tackling judicial biases, as judges might learn how to recognize and avoid them.
 The French École Nationale de la Magistrature (ENM) has put emphasis on addressing biases recently, especially regarding sentence determination.
 Indeed, a one-day seminar took place in January 2019 on this very subject as part of initial training.
-Its bibliography referred to recent studies on cognitive63 and racist64 biases.
+Its bibliography referred to recent studies on coanitive63 and racist64 biases.
 A comparative approach would also prove useful in the matter of judicial biases, as it appears that external points of view might highlight biases that would have remained unseen otherwise.
-Vito Breda's 2016 study65 illustrates how enlightening such a comparative approach may be by reviewing the concept of judicial judicial Regarding management, proposals 5 and 6 below focus on improving court working conditions.
-The French budget for its judicial system had been planned to increase by 24 % between 2017 and 2022.
-However, the 2020 budget law reduced the annual increase originally planned by almost half (2.8 % instead of 4.9%).62 Additionally, the rise has mostly benefitted the penitentiary program, while court budgets have only increased by 0.13 %, which does not even cover erosion due to inflation.
-As the number of vacant posts drops for magistrates (42 were vacant in 2019 versus 417 in 2017).
+Vito Breda's 2016 study65 illustrates how enlightening such a comparative approach may be by reviewing the concept of judicial impartiality and cases of alleged judicial biases in seven European countries.
+According to Breda, prejudices are 'the cultural aspects that are embedded in the process of professional socialization of each legal system'.
+For instance, France does not permit collecting ethnicrelated data and hence may not be as able to deal with racial prejudices as its well-informed neighbors.
+Thus, judges from different countries would benefit from exchanges with their European colleagues in order to question their own practices.